sambit727/track-today/README.md

 Since TrackToday.exe is a shortcut to the main file, you can locate it anywhere e.g. on your Desktop

-Please feel free to suggest changes or report bugs
+Please feel free to suggest changes, report bugs, or even ideas for other features.
+My gf just recommended me to allow for customizable colour schemes so I'll be trying that next.
+Thank you :)

 **CURRENT BUGS**
-1. the first entry you type after the very first start up may disappear.
-This is probably because the database file was still being created.
+1. None so far